A Road Map to Your Culinary Destination

 Get Back to the Basics

 Rather than peer into your GPS for a destination or search for a recipe to reduce calories in your cooking, think of the journey instead.
-Think about the landmarks you'll see, be aware of north or south, cook with your senses, feeling the heat of the pan, adding oil until convection, waive to neighbors as you pass, brown your chicken breast in as little fat as possible, turn right when you see the railroad tracks, use skim milk to deglaze the pan, add fresh vegetables, plate the chicken and sauce over rice instead of sour cream mashed potatoes, and honk your horn when you pull into the driveway.
+Think about the landmarks you'll see, be aware of north or south, cook with your senses, feeling the heat of the pan, add oil until convection, waive to neighbors as you pass, and brown your chicken breast in as little fat as possible, turn right when you see the railroad tracks, use skim milk to deglaze the pan, add fresh vegetables, plate the chicken and sauce over rice instead of sour cream mashed potatoes, and honk your horn when you pull into the driveway.
 Enjoy the journey of using basic cooking methods in a healthy manner, along with your past knowledge and exploration of new ingredients, and your arrival will be that much better.

 January Inspiration - "They should never know about that stick of butter."